-The addition of entries into this tree occurs through the Expert Review policies, as defined in RFC 5226.
+When a feature capability indicator is registered in the global tree, it needs to meet the "Specification Required" policies defined in RFC 5226.
 A designated area expert will review the proposed feature capability indicator, and consult with members of related mailing lists.
-The information required in the registration is defined in Section 5.3 of RFC XXX.
+The information required in the registration is defined in Section 5.3 of RFC XXXX.